pacifics/PassDao/README.md

 - Clone proposal, create initial tokens, clone tokens, close set up: setting functions in case of upgrade or clone.

-- Receive fees: allows the Dao receiving fees from customers the Dao serves.
+- Receive amount: allows the Manager receiving fees, payments or deposits.

-- BuyShares and BuySharesFor in case of public fundings without funding smart contract.

-- Update recipient, Receive deposit, Withdraw: allows the contractors using their manager as an account with deposits and withdrawals.
+- Update recipient, Withdraw: allows the contractors using their manager as an account with deposits and withdrawals.

 - update client: allows the client to upgrade without cloning shares and tokens